Humber Squash Organisation

 (c) Clarify the relationship with England Squash - whether individual clubs/centres need to be members of ES to participate fully in the elements of the plan (and, if not, which elements they can still use.

-(d) To ensure all club personnel have a commitment to ensuring their junior committee members are well educated in key issues such as child protection and equity, and are made aware of and encouraged to attend relevant training courses.
+(d) To ensure all club personnel have a commitment to ensuring their junior committee members are well educated in key issues such as child protection and equity, and are made aware of and encouraged to attend relevant training courses. - To develop the number of quality and qualified coaches/volunteers across the area.

 (a) The provision of coaching courses at all levels for potential coaches/volunteers including both generic qualifications to raise the knowledge of key topics and squash specific coaching awards (including racketball), made available as cheaply and accessibly as possible, and with a lot of encouragement to clubs/centres to bring them to the attention of club members and encouragement to them to participate.